myllynen/rhel-troubleshooting-guide/README.md

 free for applications (8582M out of 15921M).
 This is, of course, not the case here.
 As the rightmost column shows, the available memory when excluding buffers/cache is 10650M.
-This memory use for buffers/cache is perfectly normal and a good thing; when the kernel uses otherwise unused memory (that is, applications are not using that much memory currently) for buffering block device data and caching filesystem contents, it means that there will be less physical disk operations needed if and
+This memory use for buffers/cache is perfectly normal and a good thing.
+When the kernel uses otherwise unused memory (that is, applications are not using that much memory currently) for buffering block device data and caching filesystem contents, it means that there will be less physical disk operations needed if and